Heliot Ramos Player Props: Giants vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 12th-ranked team ERA among all league pitching staffs (4.04).
+- The Rangers have a 4.03 team ERA that ranks 12th across all MLB pitching staffs.

-- Rangers pitchers combine to surrender 127 home runs (1.1 per game), the seventh-fewest in the league.
+- Rangers pitchers combine to surrender the eighth-fewest home runs in baseball (129 total, 1.1 per game).

-- In his last appearance on Sunday, the left-hander threw 5 2/3 scoreless innings against the Miami Marlins while surrendering four hits.
+- The Rangers will send Dunning (9-4) out for his 18th start of the season as he aims for his 10th win.
+He is 9-4 with a 3.28 ERA and 85 strikeouts through 120 2/3 innings pitched.

-- The 32-year-old has amassed an ERA of 4.14, with 9.4 strikeouts per nine innings, in 22 games this season.
-Opponents are batting .236 against him.
+- In his last appearance on Tuesday against the Oakland Athletics, the righty tossed six innings, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.